Last updated on October 22, 2025

 Amazon

-I don’t recommend Amazon if you’re just looking for codes, but if you’re in the market to pick up some sealed product that comes with codes, this is where you should go.
-While the other sites are great for finding standalone codes that are reaped from the product within which they came, Amazon doesn’t have many sellers (if any) that sell codes separate from sealed products.
-But that’s not a bad thing.
+I donโt recommend Amazon if youโre just looking for codes, but if youโre in the market to pick up some sealed product that comes with codes, check the details on the starter kits, as most come with Arena codes for the product.
+While the other sites are great for finding standalone codes that are reaped from the product within which they came, Amazon doesnโt have many sellers (if any) that sell codes separate from sealed products.
+But thatโs not a bad thing.

 How to Not Get Ripped Off